-- A. "Add/Drop period" refers to the time period designated as the 100% refund period.
+- A. "Academic Advisor" refers to a student's designated staff or faculty member who helps and advises students on academic matters, including planning their academic career and selection of classes. - B. "Add/Drop period" refers to the time period designated as the 100% refund period.
 Drops within this period will be refunded at 100% and will not appear on the student's transcript.
-This enrollment will not impact a student's academic standing, but may impact financial aid. - B. "Withdrawal" refers to a student-initiated action to withdraw from a credit course after the Add/Drop period, but within the Withdrawal Period; the student will remain on the roster with inactive status, having no obligation to complete any further coursework or attend class; the student will receive a grade of "W" on their transcript that is not calculated into the grade point average; the course withdrawal may impact the student's academic standing and financial aid.
-Withdrawal also refers to a student-initiated action to withdraw from a Continuing Education and Workforce Development (CEWD) course. - C. "Withdrawal Period" refers to the period of time that occurs after the Add/Drop period and concludes on a specific date as published in the Schedule of Classes during which students can withdraw from a credit course. - D. "Retroactive Withdrawal" refers to a student-initiated request to the Admissions and Academic Policies Committee to withdraw from a course after the Withdrawal Period. - E. "Administrative Withdrawal" refers to action taken by the College resulting in withdrawal of a student from a course or courses. - F. "Census Date" refers to the point in time at which twenty percent of the total course hours have elapsed for the course. - G. "BERT" refers to the Behavior Evaluation and Response Team and is comprised of College officials who receive and evaluate student and employee concerns regarding student behavior that may be disruptive, self-injurious, or potentially pose a risk of harm to the health, safety, or property of any person or of the College, or otherwise be dangerous. - H. "College community" refers to trustees, students, and all employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - I. "College Support Person" refers to an employee of the College chosen to accompany and assist a student during an appeal hearing.
-A student is entitled to have a College Support Person of their choice.
-The College Support Person cannot be a
+See the Tuition and Fees Policy and Procedures for more information about refunds.
+This enrollment will not impact a student's academic standing, but may impact financial aid. - C. "Administrative Withdrawal" refers to action taken by the College resulting in withdrawal of a student from a course or courses. - D. "BERT" refers to the Behavior Evaluation and Response Team and is comprised of College officials who receive and evaluate student and employee concerns regarding student behavior that may be disruptive, self-injurious, or potentially pose a risk of harm to the health, safety, or property of any person or of the College, or otherwise be dangerous. - E. "Census Date" refers to the point in time at which twenty percent of the total course hours have elapsed for the course. - F. "College community" refers to trustees, students, and all employees of the College as well as any independent contractors or other third parties to the extent articulated under contractual agreements. - G. "Support Person" refers to a person chosen to accompany and assist a student during an appeal hearing.
+A student is entitled to have a Support Person of their choice.
+The Support Person cannot be a fact witness or provide statements in the proceedings.
+The Support Person is a non-participant who is present to assist a student by taking notes or providing emotional support and reassurance. - H. "Direct Threat" refers to a threat with a high probability of substantial harm to the health and safety of others. - I. "Formal Assessment" refers to a comprehensive mental health evaluation or medical assessment that results in an evaluative report that is rendered by a licensed mental health or medical provider.